Gangarampur railway station

 Gangarampur railway station is located in Dakshin Dinajpur district in the Indian state of West Bengal.
 It serves Gangarampur city and the surrounding areas.
-Gangarampur station was built in 2004, and the first train ran on December 30, 2004.
+The station was built in 2004, and the first train ran on 30 December 2004.
 The station is located at the south side of the town, near Gangarampur College.
 A few express trains, like the Gour Express, Tebhaga Express and Balurghat–Siliguri Intercity Express, Howrah Express, Malda Town passenger, Old Malda passenger, stop at Gangarampur railway station.

 Gangarampur Railway Bridge

-Trains cross The Gangarampur Railway Bridge over Punarbhaba River near Gangarampur railway station.
+Trains cross the Gangarampur Railway Bridge over Punarbhaba River near Gangarampur railway station.